 - You will then be allowed to make a telephone call so you can talk to a member of your family, friend, or bail bondsman.

-- If you think you will get released quickly, you might be allowed to keep wearing street clothes, but if you are not expected to make bail quickly you you will be given a jail uniform.
+- If you think you will get released quickly, you might be allowed to keep wearing street clothes, but if you are not expected to make bail quickly you will be given a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that will help other people that get arrested get through the process?

 Speak Your Mind